maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/06-NCBI-E-Utilities.md

 ---
-title: "Excercises: NCBI E-Utilities"
+title: "Excercise: NCBI E-Utilities"
-teaching: "5"
+API introduction: "5"
-exercises: "15"
+Exercise: "15"
 questions:
 - "How can we use the Entrez Programming Utilities (E-Utilities) to search across the Entrez Molecular Sequence Database System?"
 objectives: